jknutson/esp32-solar-c/README.md

 ### Monitoring

-You can use the idf.py tool to interact with and monitor the device:
+You can use the `idf.py` tool to interact with and monitor the device:

 ```
+idf.py monitor
 MQTT Published (polled temperature): yes
 raw voltage:  142 mV
 real voltage:  852 mV